 To ensure you’re well-fuelled for plenty of great conversations at the fair, we’ll provide you with a delicious free vegetarian or vegan meal per day – while stocks last.
 To claim this, simply collect a food coin with your KIT Card at the information desk in the student tent.
 You can then redeem this at a food truck of your choice.
 Food coins are issued on the hour and are valid on the day of issue.
 This offer is available to KIT students only and is subject to availability.
 For a quick refreshment, you can fill up your own water bottle at the water station near the Asta container.
 We do not provide disposable cups to avoid unnecessary waste.

-That was the KIT Career Fair 2025
+KIT Career Fair

 Video credit: Matthias Trenn

 This short video captures the open and lively atmosphere of the KIT Career Fair, giving you an authentic impression of the experience.
-Take a look to find out why you should visit the next edition on 19 and 20 May 2026!

-These companies participated in 2025
+These companies participated in 2026

 A